 - The flash (pop-up or external) adds extra light and the camera treats this extra light the same way it does natural light.
 Thus the camera reverts to its base ISO setting unless the flash is unable to provide the required light, in which case the ISO is increased to no more than the maximum auto-ISO value.

-- If the slow-sync flash setting is used the camera exposes for the scene as if the flash isn’t used, but also fires the flash.
+- If the slow-sync flash setting is used the camera exposes the scene as if the flash isn’t used, but also fires the flash.
 This is nice if you want to mix ambient background light with a flash-lit foreground.

 But these days (with the D7000, D5100, D3100 etc.) Nikon does some strange things

-- The built-in flash is treated differently than a hot-shoe mounted flash (such as the Nikon SB600)
+- The built-in flash is treated differently than a hot-shoe-mounted flash (such as the Nikon SB600)

 - With popup flash the ISO is raised until the ambient light (alone) is enough to properly expose the scene using the preset minimum shutter speed, or until the maximum ISO is reached.
 Much like in “slow sync mode”.

-- When a hotshoe-mounted flash is used, the ISO is raised to four times (4x) the specified ISO value unless the flash cannot provide enough light in which case the ISO is raised even further.
+- When a hot-shoe-mounted flash is used, the ISO is raised to four times (4x) the specified ISO value unless the flash cannot provide enough light in which case the ISO is raised even further.

-- In P (Program) mode, the camera inexplicably chooses a small aperture (F6.3 or F7.1) when the flash is used – even in combination with “slow sync” flash.
+- In P (Program) mode, the camera inexplicably chooses a small aperture (F6.3 or F7.1) when the flash is used – even in combination with a “slow sync” flash.
 This leads to unnecessarily long shutter times and high ISO values.

-To me it makes no sense for the camera to use F7.1 in slow-sync mode if this requires ISO3200 at 1/10 second.
+- To me, it makes no sense for the camera to use F7.1 in slow-sync mode if this requires ISO3200 at 1/10 second.
 This carries a huge risk of camera shake (blurry images) and has guaranteed noise – what for?
 The same lighting could be achieved with ISO 1600 and 1/30s by only changing the aperture to F2.8 – which was available with this lens!

-- The Auto mode seems to do the most sensible thing – it uses the available large aperture of the lens in combination with mid-range shutter and ISO values.
+- The Auto mode seems to do the most sensible thing – it uses the available large aperture of the lens in combination with a mid-range shutter and ISO values.
 But this mode cannot be controlled in any way.

-Ken Rockwell partly figured this out but only describes the case for a hotshoe mounted flash when a base ISO of 100 is used.
-Surprisingly not even the D7000’s manual properly explains this unexpected behaviour; on p103-104 it states “ISO sensitivity is adjusted appropriately when the flash is used” and that “ISO sensitivity may be raised automatically when auto ISO sensitivity control is used in combination with slow sync flash modes“.
+Ken Rockwell partly figured this out but only describes the case for a hot shoe-mounted flash when a base ISO of 100 is used.
+Surprisingly not even the D7000’s manual properly explains this unexpected behavior; on p103-104 it states “ISO sensitivity is adjusted appropriately when the flash is used” and that “ISO sensitivity may be raised automatically when auto ISO sensitivity control is used in combination with slow sync flash modes“.
 But as I just stated, this is actually a description of how it used to work on Nikon’s older cameras, and precisely what goes wrong on the D7000.
 Googling it yielded few explanations (until this blog post, at least).

 The big problem with the new auto-iso is that it now often happens that the D7000 unnecessarily reverts to a noisy high-ISO setting in combination with a weak flash setting where the flash is perfectly capable of providing enough light to use a low ISO.
 And even with the newest cameras that feature great low-light sensitivity, ISO still matters.

-In the days of analog cameras you could use a “fast” (high ISO) or “slow” (low ISO) film.
+In the days of analog cameras, you could use a “fast” (high ISO) or “slow” (low ISO) film.
 Fast films were more sensitive to light but also more “grainy” (noisy).
-With digital cameras the ISO value can be changed with the push of a button.
-With a higher ISO value you increase signal amplification, thereby needing less light to make a photograph.
+With digital cameras, the ISO value can be changed with the push of a button.
+With a higher ISO value, you increase signal amplification, thereby needing less light to make a photograph.
 Just as with film this comes at the cost of noisier images and less dynamic range.

-I understand that this feature might sometimes improve photos by balancing ambient and flash light, reducing the “deer caught in headlights” look.
+I understand that this feature might sometimes improve photos by balancing ambient and flashlight, reducing the “deer caught in headlights” look.
 But that was already covered by the slow-sync mode.
 In some cases there now seems to be little or no difference between normal and slow-sync pop-up flash modes.
-This is sort-of understandable in the bottom-range D3100
+This is sort of understandable in the bottom-range D3100

 which has no slow-sync mode anyway, but this is not what I expect from an advanced camera like the D7000.
 Worst of all, Nikon made the auto-ISO system so confusing and badly documented that we are left with unexpected noisy photographs where they were not intended.